 Updated 03/12/2022 8:00am.
 This pandemic has spanned nearly two years, and so this webpage is streamlined to include new topics only.
 Our office is open for the full range of appointment needs.

-Be aware of our two most important policies:
+Be aware of our important policies:

 - Contact our office by phone before your appointment if you are feeling ill, have a fever, or have been exposed to a viral illness.
 Be assured that if any member of our Arbor ObGyn team is ill, they will not be in our office caring for you!

 - Our waiting rooms have been modified to allow for maximal physical distancing.
 Please be respectful of others.